 Dundee’s digital artists Biome Collective, willow weaver Jane Wilkinson and muralist Martin McGuinness, both based in Alyth and the Perthshire poet Jim Mackintosh are developing plans for three outdoor installations in Alyth, Blairgowire and at the Spittal of Glenshee.
-Exactly how they will manifest themselves is down to the imagination of them and the young folk involved, but the focus will be on key Ecomuseum sites and experiences and will include working in partnership with Blairgowrie’s Hamish Matters Festival to celebrate the 100th anniversary of Hamish Henderson’s birth with a giant portrait of him on the side of Bad an Loin at Glenshee.
+Exactly how they will manifest themselves is down to the imagination of them and the young folk involved, but the focus will be on key Ecomuseum sites and experiences and will include working in partnership with Blairgowrie’s Hamish Matters Festival to celebrate the 100th anniversary of Hamish Henderson’s birth with a giant portrait of him on the side of Bad an Loin at Glenshee, made out of Jute.

 The Artist, Martin McGuinness, staking out the side of Bad an Loin, photo Clare Cooper

 Born in Blairgowrie and brought up to speak Gaelic, Hamish spent his first five years in Glenshee, going on to be schooled in England at Dulwich College, and then at Downing College Cambridge.

 He has been called the most important Scots poet since Robert Burns and is considered to be the founding father of Scotland’s 20thcentury folk renaissance during which he was an accomplished folk song collector, discovering such notable performers as the Stewarts of Blair, Jeannie Robertson, Flora MacNeil and Calum Johnston.

 An exceptional man in many ways, he served as an intelligence officer in Europe and North Africa; was a communist, linguist and intellectual; co-founded the School of Scottish Studies; and wrote songs in addition to poetry, one of his most famous lyrics being ‘The Freedom Come-All-Ye’.